AndrewBrinker/drow/README.md

 The `/blog` directory also contains `/blog/archives/index.html`, which is an auto-generated history of all the posts on the site.

-Finally, it also has `/blog/tags/<tag>/index.html`, each of which lists the posts tagged with the given tag, and `/blog/tags/<tag>/atom.xml`, which is an auto-generated RSS feed of posts with that tag.

 There's also, at the root level, `atom.xml` for the all-posts RSS feed.

 ## Drow Admin